Skip to main content

 Symptom: Typing @create- doesn’t show skill suggestions.Solutions:

-• Confirm the uSpec project folder is open in Cursor
+• Confirm your project folder is open in Cursor (the folder where you ran npx uspec-skills init)

 Improving output quality